elliptic-shiho/ctf-writeups/content/ctf/2016/0CTF Quals/cr2-rsa/README.md

 \end{aligned}
 $$

-We noticed n is sufficiently small (only 314-bits long). so, we try factoring it.
+We noticed n is sufficiently small (only 314-bits long).
+So, we try factoring it.

 Factoring result is here: